Financial Advice Meeting

 In my opinion, most independent financial advisors are much better options than Fisher Investments.

-As mentioned above, Fisher Investments places each one of its clients into a different "model" based on their age, risk tolerance, and portfolio size.
+As mentioned above, Fisher Investments places each one of its clients into an investment strategy based on their age, risk tolerance, and portfolio size.

 Good financial advisors, on the other hand, build a unique plan for each of their clients.
 These plans are highly customized to their clients' income needs, balance sheets, and financial goals.